mmtecheng/M-M_MRP/readme.txt

 4. Introduce authentication, authorization, and audit logging before exposing the UI to production users.

 The current UI is static and contains no real data.
 It is intended as a blueprint for collaboration between product, design, and engineering teams.

+## Backend Data Layer Tooling

+Node.js and Prisma tooling has been added to the repository to support database introspection and local experimentation with the AWS RDS instance referenced by the `DATABASE_URL` environment variable.

+* Install dependencies with `npm install`.
+* Copy `.env.example` to `.env` and provide the connection string for your database.
+* Generate the Prisma client with `npm run prisma:generate`.
+* Pull the remote schema locally with `npm run prisma:introspect` and edit `prisma/schema.prisma` as models are refined.
+* Use `npm run prisma:studio` for a visual interface and `npx prisma db seed` to execute `prisma/seed.ts` when seed data is required.

+The Node entry point at `src/index.ts` is a lightweight connectivity check that can be expanded into scripts for one-off analysis or background jobs once the Prisma client has been generated.